jurgenriedel/datasciencecoursera/clean data/CodeBook.md

 1. Read feature and activitiy lables.
 2. Apply column names to data frames.

-## 3. Transforming and cleaning data
+## 2. Transforming and cleaning data

-1. Extract column names from data set which hold mean and standard deviation data.
-2. Combining data frames to form one data frame.
+1. Combining data frames from test data files and train data files to form one data frame.
-3. Extract actual columns from data frame which conatin mean and standard deviation data.
+2. Extract column names from data set which hold mean and standard deviation data.
+Here, the choice was made to look for          variables which names contain "mean" or "std".
-4. Change activity IDs with activities names from activities data frame.
+3. Change activity IDs with activities names from activities data frame.
-5. Aggregate data frame grouped by columns "Subjects" and "Activities".
+4. Aggregate data frame grouped by columns "Subjects" and "Activities".

-## 4. Output tidy data set
+## 3. Output tidy data set

 ### Write resulting data frame to text file.